-In recent years his images have been displayed at the Art Association in Jackson Hole, Wyoming; the Queen Sofia Spanish Institute in New York; The Hellenic Centre in London; and in Greece at exhibitions in Athens, Salonica, Patras, Santorini, Monodendri, Poros, Corfu, Patmos, and Anatolia College.
-In 2008, in the framework of Mois de la Photo, he exhibited a selection of photographs of Greece at Galerie Sit Down in Paris, France.
+In recent years his images have been displayed the at the Art Association in Jackson Hole, Wyoming; the Queen Sofia Spanish Institute in New York; The Hellenic Centre in London; the Embassy of Greece in Brussels, Belgium; and at multiple locations in Greece including exhibitions in Athens, Salonica, Patras, Santorini, Monodendri, Poros, Corfu, Patmos, and Anatolia College.
+In 2008, in the framework of Mois de la Photo, he exhibited a selection of photographs of Greece at Galerie Sit Down in Paris.·

 His bestselling book, Greece: Images of an Enchanted Land 1954-1965 was published by Quantuck Lane Press in the U.S. and by Patakis Editions in Greece.
 It is in its fourth printing. ·His photos of Greece have also appeared in numerous books by other authors.

 Other books he has published include:

 - Weekend in Havana: An American Photographer in the Forbidden City (2007, Patakis and Abbeville Press)

 - On the Road with a Rollei on the ‘50s (2007, Patakis)

 - Grèce: les années d’innocence (2008, Editions Filgranes)